Inverted Portals With FileMaker Pro

 How about two portals using the same related table occurrence with no scripts and no extra fields?
 By telling our first portal to filter out all existing records (using a very simple formula! (see demo)), we’re left with just the record creation row.
 Position that above another copy of the same portal showing the existing data sorted by date, while hiding objects in the record creation row at the bottom.

-We now have an upside-down portal that’s sure to satisfy developers and end users alike!
+We now have an upside-down FileMaker portal that’s sure to satisfy developers and end users alike!
 We haven’t added any scripts, fields, or table occurrences, and we’ve saved your users at least a few mouse-clicks along the way.
+We hope you enjoyed this quick FileMaker tutorial!

 **This article is provided for free and as-is, use, enjoy, learn, and experiment at your own risk – but have fun! eXcelisys does not offer any free support or free assistance with any of the contents of this blog post.
 If you would like help or assistance, please consider retaining eXcelisys’ FileMaker Pro consulting & development services.